 In the Focus Tip menu, bring the end of the cantilever into focus using the Focus Controls up/down arrows.
 Adjust the focus Speed, optical Zoom, and video Illumination as needed [1].

-SCREEN: Cantilever is brought to focus and focus speed, zoom, and illumination are being adjusted.
+SCREEN: Cantilever is brought into focus and focus speed, zoom, and illumination are being adjusted.

 Align the crosshair over the tip location by clicking on the optical image at the location corresponding to the tip’s position beneath the cantilever based on the known setback of the tip from the distal end of the cantilever [1].